Best Travel Insurance for Families

 World Trips

-World Trips' Atlas Journey Preferred offers balanced pricing and exceptional family medical safeguards.
+World Trips' Atlas Journey Preferred offers balanced pricing and strong family medical protections.

-Transportation of Children reimburses the cost of returning minors if parents experience medical emergencies.
-World Trips arranges supervised travel and covers ticket changes, upgraded seating for child safety, and any required escorts.
-The insurer also provides family reunion expenses.
+Transportation of Children reimburses the cost of returning minors if parents have medical emergencies.
+World Trips arranges supervised travel and covers ticket changes, upgraded seating for child safety and required escorts.
+The insurer also covers family reunion expenses.
 If you're hospitalized abroad and your spouse flies home with the kids, World Trips pays for one family member to return and stay with you during recovery.

-World Trips includes strong trip-interruption coverage.
-If you need to cut your vacation short because of a covered reason, like a family member's illness back home, the insurer reimburses unused hotel nights, return flights, and prepaid activities you couldn't complete.
-For families spending several weeks abroad, this protection prevents significant financial loss.
+World Trips includes trip-interruption coverage.
+If you cut your vacation short because of a covered reason like a family member's illness back home, the insurer reimburses unused hotel nights, return flights and prepaid activities you couldn't complete.
+Families spending several weeks abroad avoid major financial losses with this coverage.

-Ideal for: Families spending several weeks abroad or taking holiday cruises.
+Best for: Families spending several weeks abroad or taking holiday cruises

 How Age and Family Size Affect Travel Insurance Costs

-Age and family composition dramatically affect your travel insurance premium.
-Parents in their 30s and 40s with kids under 18 pay $200 to $230 for trip coverage, while adding travelers over 60 increases costs by 25 to 40%.
-Family policies still cost 10 to 20% less than buying individual plans separately.
+Age and family composition affect your travel insurance premium.
+Small to midsized families with parents under 50 pay $200 to $230 for trip coverage, while adding travelers over 60 increases costs by 25% to 55%.
+Family policies cost 10% to 20% less than buying individual plans separately.

 Cost Comparison by Family Composition